asccigcc/go-dock/README.md

 curl -OL https://raw.githubusercontent.com/asccigcc/go-dock/master/Makefile
 ```

-This will download all indi
+This will download all the files required inside you project root directory.
 ## Configure the docker

 Edit Makefile adding your project information: